i)Enquiry/Inquiry. A letter sent by an importer to the exporter asking about the supply of the goods and the terms of sale.

 - To enable the importer to initiated the clearing of the custom duty early enough to avoid delays

 xiii) Letter of Hypothecation.
-A letter written the exporter to his/her bank authorizing it to resell the goods being exported.
+A letter written by the exporter to his/her bank authorizing it to resell the goods being exported.
 This occurs if the bank fails to get payment on the bill of exchange drawn on the importer that it has discounted for the exporter.
 Should there be a deficit after the resale, the exporter pays the deficit

 xiv) Weight note.
 A documents that shows the weight and other measurements of the goods being delivered at the dock

 xv) Shipping advice note.
-A document issued the exporter to his/her shipping agent containing instruction for shipping goods.
+A document issued by the exporter to his/her shipping agent containing instruction for shipping goods.

-A non-owner can pass a good title if the true owner is his conduct precluded from denying the seller’s authority to sell.
+A non-owner can pass a good title if the true owner is by his conduct precluded from denying the seller’s authority to sell.
 This is the equitable doctrine of estoppel.
 If the true owner of goods makes it appear that some other person is the owner, the true owner is estopped from denying the apparent ownership of the other.

-Sale Mercantile Agent or Factor A factor is a mercantile agent who is entrusted with possession of goods and who sells in his own name.
+Sale by Mercantile Agent or Factor A factor is a mercantile agent who is entrusted with possession of goods and who sells in his own name.
 A factor passes a good title, even if he has no authority to sell provided he sells the goods: